772/dir2sh/README.md

 # dir2sh

-This Rust tool simplifies copying a folder to a remote machine by generating ready-to-use shell commands.
+This Rust tool simplifies copying a folder to a remote Linux machine by generating shell commands.

 Designed for graphical environments (Linux/Windows), it bypasses the need for manual `scp`/`sftp`/`git` workflows by copying terminal commands directly to your clipboard.

 ## Usage